 The Trader Edge aggregate peak-trough model equals the weighted-average of nine different models: the probit and logit models based on the diffusion index, the probit and logit models based on the recession slack index, and five neural network models.

-The aggregate peak-trough model estimates from 1/1/2003 to 1/1/2014 are depicted in Figure 4 below, which uses the same format as Figure 3, except that the shaded regions represent the periods between the peaks and troughs associated with NBER recessions.
-The aggregate peak-trough model probability estimate for 1/1/2014 was 5.9%, which was up slightly from the revised value of 4.2% at the end of November.
-The slight increase is consistent with the decline in the recession slack index.
+The aggregate peak-trough model estimates from 1/1/2003 to 01/01/2015 are depicted in Figure 4 below, which uses the same format as Figure 3, except that the shaded regions represent the periods between the peaks and troughs associated with NBER recessions.
+The aggregate peak-trough model probability estimate for 01/01/2015 was 9.7%, which was up materially from the revised value of 5.4% at the end of November.
+The current peak-trough probability estimate of 9.7% is still well below the early warning threshold of 30% to 40%, but it is the highest value we have seen since late 2011.
+The highest aggregate peak-trough estimate since the Great Recession was 11.4%, which was recorded on 9/1/2011.

 Trader Edge Strategy E-Subscription Now Available: 20% ROR